WebDevStudios/WDS-Components-Library/_components/css-expanding-search/_description.md

-An expanding search box/form powered purely by CSS..
+An expanding search box/form powered purely by CSS.